What is a Good Rental Yield?

 However, while they are important, rental yields aren’t the be-all and end-all of a buy to let investment.
 The best investment strategies don’t just focus on yields, but also factor in other elements like capital appreciation and tenant demand.
 Imagine you purchase a property with a rental yield of 8 per cent.
 This is all well and good, but when you look at the postcode of the property, predictions show no signs of house price growth for the future.
 You also struggle to find suitable tenants for the property, leaving you victim to a loss of rental income.
 Without investigating levels of demand and potential capital growth for the property, you won’t feel the full benefit of the investment, no matter how high the rental yield.

-To work out rental yield, you need to take the expected yearly rental income for a specific property and then divide this figure by the total purchase price of the property.
+If you want to know how to calculate yield, you need to take the expected yearly rental income for a specific property and then divide this figure by the total purchase price of the property.
 You then need to take this figure and multiply it by 100 to reveal your rental yield percentage.

 If you’re in the process of buying an investment property and taking some time to shop around for the best opportunity, you could create your own rental yield calculator in excel.
 For this, all you would need to do is create a spreadsheet using numerical formulas to instantly multiply and divide each figure.
 This way, you’ll have your very own rental yield formula set up which will allow you to work out a yield for multiple properties at once.
 Alternatively, if you only need to check the yield of one or two select opportunities, you could use a buy to let yield calculator to help you discover the final percentage quickly and easily.
+For those exploring how to become a property developer rather than just purchasing a new build or off-plan property, it’s important to also factor in additional costs into your yield calculation.
+This includes the amount of money you will be spending on renovations.

 What’s the difference between gross rental yield and net rental yield?